Business strategy key takeaways

 With so many moving parts, contributors, and focus areas, ensuring a clear understanding of business strategy can be complicated.

-While different models reflect different outlines or structures, business strategy focuses on five elements:
+While different models reflect different outlines or structures, business strategy focuses on six elements:

 Feasibility of business strategy